 Evolution is an observed fact – there are millions of published papers and books that describe these observations.
 We can observe evolution in everything from the fossil record to how viruses cause a pandemic (SARS-CoV-2 is a perfect example of evolution).
 Let’s make this clear, evolution is a fact.

 On the other hand, the “theory of evolution” explains the mechanism (thus, the ability to predict) of evolution.
 Currently, the two best explanations of the mechanisms of evolution are natural selection and genetic drift.

 The fact of evolution is supported by overwhelming evidence.
 The theory of evolution is supported by overwhelming evidence.

 But as I always say “scientific ideas are always provisional.”
 If someone were to publish evidence, and by evidence, I mean high-quality evidence published in respected biomedical journals, then we might reconsider the fact and theory of evolution.

 For example, there is a joke that evolution might be overturned if we found a rabbit fossil in a rock layer far earlier than when mammals evolved.
-But would that really refute evolution?
+But would that refute evolution?
 Not really, maybe it was an error in determining the age of the rocks, or our rock aging science needs revision.
 Or maybe, mammals evolved earlier than we thought.
 Or an alien visitor, intelligent rabbits, visited our planet 1 billion years ago.
-But finding a rabbit in some rock strata way below the point where rabbits evolved probably would not have an effect on the theory of evolution.
+But finding a rabbit in some rock strata way below the point where rabbits evolved probably would not affect the theory of evolution.

 So, when we say “theory” in biology, it is not a guess.
 It is not an idea that pops into someone’s head.
 It is the pinnacle of scientific principles.